Overview of Progent's Ransomware Negotiation Services in Virginia Beach

-- Identifying and communicating with the hacker
+- Identifying and communicating with the hacker persona

-- Evaluating the recovery risk
+- Assessing the likelihood of recovery

-- Validating the threat actor's decryption capabilities
+- Validating the TA's decryption capabilities

-- Checking adherence to anti-money laundering (AML) laws
+- Checking accordance with anti-money laundering laws

 - Building a clean recovery environment

 - Remapping and connecting datastores to reflect precisely their pre-attack condition

 Beyond extorting money for a decryption tool, modern variants of crypto-ransomware like Ryuk, Sodinokibi, Netwalker, and Nephilim commonly attempt to steal (or "exfiltrate") information.
 Hackers can then require a separate ransom for not posting this information or selling it.
 Unfortunately, there is no method to be certain that stolen files have been totally deleted by the threat actor.
 In fact, in many instances the threat actor has limited say over where the information ends up.
 Settling an exfiltration ransom does not free you from the need for seeking the guidance of legal counsel, conducting an investigation into which data were compromised, and carrying out the necessary notifications to impacted entities.
 In general, paying an exfiltration ransom is not recommended.